US: AstraZeneca may have used outdated info in vaccine trial | Health

+AstraZeneca said in a statement that the data it released Monday included cases up to Feb.
+17, as the study rules specified, and that it was continuing to analyse cases that have occurred since then.
+The company said that a preliminary analysis of data that has continued to roll in was consistent with what it had already reported.
+It promised an update within 48 hours.

-A spokesman from the drug company said Tuesday it was "looking into it."
-AstraZeneca reported Monday that its COVID-19 vaccine provided strong protection among adults of all ages in a long-anticipated US study, a finding that some experts hoped would help rebuild public confidence in the shot around the world and move it a step closer to clearance in the US.
+AstraZeneca reported Monday that its COVID-19 vaccine provided strong protection among adults of all ages in a long-anticipated U.S. study, a finding that some experts hoped would help rebuild public confidence in the shot around the world and move it a step closer to clearance in the U.S.

 In the study of more than 30,000 people, the company reported that the vaccine was found to be 79 per cent effective at preventing symptomatic cases of COVID-19 — including in older adults.
 There were no severe illnesses or hospitalizations among vaccinated volunteers, compared with five such cases in participants who received dummy shots — a small number, but consistent with findings from Britain and other countries that the vaccine protects against the worst of the disease.